USS Ganges: 1801

 Sailing again 31 January 1801, Ganges proceeded with a convoy for Havana.
 En route she was severely damaged by a storm and put into Basseterre, St. Christopher.
 Here, Commodore John Barry surveyed the ship on 2 March and found her "unfit for sea."
 In a letter dated 20 February to Josiah Parker, chairman of the Committee on Naval Affairs, Navy Secretary Stoddert recommended selling her, (not related to the storm damage).
 Being unable to continue her voyage, Ganges remained on the Guadeloupe station until May, then proceeded north with a convoy that reached Philadelphia early in June, probably 8 June.
 On 10 June 1801, under provision of the Peace Establishment Act, the Navy agent at Philadelphia prepared Ganges for sale.
 She was sold prior to 8 December for $21,000.
 The Navy was reduced to thirteen vessels and the Ganges again became a merchant ship.

 People associated with Ganges

 One of the passengers aboard the Ganges when it arrived at Philadelphia on 31 March 1806 had an Indian surname, Singh.

 Officers and midshipmen of Ganges included several future heroes such as Thomas Macdonough, James Lawrence, Jacob Jones, and Daniel Carmick.
+Also on board, heading the detachment of Marines, was Lt.
+Anthony Gale, who would later become Commandant of the U S Marine Corps.